An online document submission facility is provided for each meeting. As of May 2015, this is the required method for submitting meeting documents.

 - Working papers – submitted as an unlocked PDF file and as a Word document (for translation purposes)

-- Revisions to any papers – submitted as an unlocked PDF file and as a Word document showing track-changes (for further instructions see #9).
+- Revisions to any papers – submitted as an unlocked PDF file and as a Word document showing track-changes (for further instructions see the Document revisions support topic).

 Note: each field will only accept files of the specified type.